ywarnier/launch/lms_lrs.md

 ### Language / Internationalization

-Many of the entries in the TinCan schema have an xml:lang attribute.
+Many of the entries in the Tin Can schema have an xml:lang attribute.
 Where the language of the associated entry is known, it should be declared.
 Where an entry is available in multiple languages, it should be repeated for each language.
 If the language is unknown, then the attribute should be left blank.